danibaena/bitcoin-game/infra/README.md

 - `npx cdk diff` compare deployed stack with current state
 - `npx cdk synth` emits the synthesized CloudFormation template

-## Decisions
+## Key Decisions

-- Get Price lambda uses an external third party API (Coincap).
-To avoid rate limits in third party API, I've added some in memory cache for 20s (while lambda is warm).
-So in that period, any further request to the endpoint will be served by the cache
+- The **Get Price** Lambda uses an external third-party API (Coincap).
+To avoid hitting rate limits, an in-memory cache with a 20-second TTL is implemented while the Lambda is warm.
+During this period, repeated requests to the endpoint are served from the cache.

-- Dynamo db records in table has a `timeToLiveAttribute` set in the lambda of 1 day
+- DynamoDB records include a `timeToLiveAttribute` set to expire after 1 day, ensuring automatic cleanup of outdated entries.

-- Lambda to get or create a new game session will create a cookie that will last also 1 day.
-That means the player will be able to play during a day with the same score.
-This was added just to avoid reaching any limit in the free tier, and it's not a game requirement.
-Resetting the game could be a feature easily added, just by deleting the cookies.
+- The Lambda responsible for getting or creating a new game session sets a cookie with a 1-day expiration, aligned with the DynamoDB TTL.
+This allows players to retain their score and continue playing throughout the day, even if they close and reopen their browser.

+- I chose to use the same CloudFront distribution for both serving the app and the API.
+Any request to `/api/*` is forwarded to API Gateway and handled by the corresponding Lambdas.
+This setup helps avoid CORS issues and simplifies development.
+However, it may not be ideal for production, as SPAs often have route handling that could conflict with API paths.